realpython/python-guide/docs/dev/env.rst

 This will create a :file:`requirements.txt` file, which contains a simple list of all the packages in the current environment, and their respective versions.
-Later, when a different developer (or you, if you need to re- create the environment) can install the same packages, with the same versions by running
+Later, a different developer (or you, if you need to re- create the environment) can install the same packages, with the same versions by running